What’s human? Instagram’s faux influencers gain real followers

 Melanie Green, an associate professor of media effects and technology and interpersonal interactions at The State University of New York at Buffalo, said there’s a different reaction from users who are duped for a purpose versus an account being subversive for dubious reasons.

 In one instance, a beautiful Instagrammer called Louise Delage appeared smiling in dozens of photos taken on yachts and at exclusive parties, but always with a drink in her hand.
-The account was later revealed to be a PSA about alcoholism.
+The account was later revealed to be a public service announcement about alcoholism.

 “People don’t like being tricked, and they super don’t like being lied to,” Green said.
 “Going back to the alcohol awareness campaign, being fooled was part of it.
 People were fooled but they didn’t feel lied to.”